 We are delighted to be able to share this with you here.

-It’s an awesome feature that you can use at night time or in a darkened environment.
-The basic idea behind the Live Composite is that the camera combines several separate pictures into a single photo in real time.
+This awesome feature, only available on certain cameras, can be used at night time or in a darkened environment.
+The basic idea behind the Live Composite mode is that the camera combines several separate pictures into a single photo in real time.
 It lets you choose the base exposure of a single image and then keeps stacking the separate exposures until you stop it by pressing the shutter release button.
 It prevents overexposed images and lets you see how the light trails appear on the screen, right before your eyes.
 And remember that long exposure times require a tripod to keep the camera steady during the exposure.

 Light painting in Live Composite mode